dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 *   A declaration *S* is a _declared `on` type_ of a `mixin` declaration which has an `on T1, ..., Tn` clause where any of `T1`,...,`Tn` denotes *S*.

-_We need these independently, but we also need the union of these relations._
+_We need these independently, but we also need the union of these relations, capturing that a declaration depends directly on another in *any* way._

 *   A declaration *S* is a direct superdeclaration of a declaration *D* iff *S* is a declared superclass, mixin, interface or `on` type of *D*.

-_We then define the transitive closure of this relation._
+_We then define the transitive closure of this relation, expression that a declaration depends on another through any number of intermediate declarations._

-*   A declaration *S* is a proper superdeclaration of a declartion *D* iff either *S* is a direct superdeclaration of *D*, or there exists a declaration *P* such that *P* is a direct superdeclaration of *D* and *S* is a proper superdeclaration of *P*.
+*   A declaration *S* is a proper superdeclaration of a declaration *D* iff either *S* is a direct superdeclaration of *D*, or there exists a declaration *P* such that *P* is a direct superdeclaration of *D* and *S* is a proper superdeclaration of *P*.

-_The language prevents dependency cycles in declartions, because it prevents subtyping from being well-defined.
+_The language prevents dependency cycles in declarations, because cycles prevent subtyping from being well-defined.
 Because of that, the "proper superdeclaration" relation is a directed acyclic relation.
 Or alternatively, we could write the rule against cycles as it being